 The Athina B was a merchant ship that, on 21st January of 1980, was beached at the seaside resort of Brighton, east of the Palace Pier.
 The reason for this appears to be an engine failure caused by bad weather, and temporarily the beached ship became a major attraction in the area at the time.

 The ship has since been salvaged, but the Athina B anchor remains.
 Display on a plinth with a bronze plaque, on the Brighton seafront, parallel to where it initially stranded.
-There is also a painting of the Athina B ship in Brighton Museum.
+There is also a painting of the Athina B ship in the Brighton Museum.
 The Athina B ship did not survive the crash, and eventually, she was towed to a scrapyard for dismantling.

 The Brighton Beach of the Dead Zombie Walk